 The truth is, that today’s employers need to find smarter ways to measure stress, and to onboard the ‘agile technology’ that IBM says today’s employees demand to meet this challenge.

 Binah.ai is that technology, the only tool available today for end-users to accurately and affordably monitor mental stress levels, directly from every employee’s smartphone device.
 Besides five mental stress levels, the technology measures heart rate, respiration rate, blood pressure, and Heart Rate Variability (HRV), the very vital signs that align with a rise in stress levels.
 By using this app, employees can get a better understanding of their stress levels over longer or shorter periods of time, without adding subjectivity or emotions into the mix, and employers can accurately monitor stress levels, even in a distributed workforce.

-Employees simply take a short video with the selfie camera of their smartphone, of the upper cheeks or forehead region of their face, or in challenging conditions, place a finger on the back camera of the device.
+Employees simply take a short video of the upper cheeks or forehead region of their face with the selfie camera of their smartphone.
 They can also use a laptop camera while working, or a tablet camera, if they don’t have a smartphone available.
 Our measurements have been rigorously tested against medical equipment, and are in the process of being given FDA and other regulatory approval as a medical device.